Asamartino/JRPG_Pokemon_like/README.md

 ## How to play

 Download the files.
-Open the continaing folder in VSCode and use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to launch the game
+Open the continaing folder in VSCode and use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to launch the game.
+Move the character using wasd keys.
+Walk on the dark green grass area in order to potential trigger a battle.

-## Some Screenshots
+Once in battle click the different button to defeat your opponent.